gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/22743) in GitLab 12.10.

-To push the container registry images, you'll need to:
+To push the container registry images, you must:

 1. Create a Deploy Token with `write_registry` as a scope.
 1. Take note of your `username` and `token`.